Sarek: Star Trek: Discovery

-James Frain plays the role of Sarek in Star Trek: Discovery.
-Mia Kirshner appears as his wife Amanda.
+James Frain played the role of Sarek in Star Trek: Discovery.

-Star Trek: Discovery explores extensive Sarek backstory gaps including a closer look at his motivations behind many actions previously made in other Star Trek media.

 Family relationships

 Spock's ongoing conflict between emotion and logic is countered by his parents, Sarek and human Amanda Grayson, a seemingly loving and devoted couple.
 The character of Sarek and his relationship with Spock and Amanda have been explored in depth in amateur fiction, several authorized novels, and in the animated episode "Yesteryear".
 Movies and episodes of Star Trek: The Next Generation have also added to background on these relationships.
 Spock and Sarek's relationship is formal and respectful, but strained.
 Captain Jean-Luc Picard, who mind melded with Sarek before he died, also mind melds with Spock in order to share Sarek's thoughts and feelings about his son.
 Little is known about Sarek's relationship with his oldest son Sybok, but presumably it was a difficult one since Sybok rejected Vulcan ways and was banished from the planet.

-Sarek's adoptive daughter Michael Burnham was added in Star Trek: Discovery.
-Sarek in many ways is closer to Burnham because he shared part of his Katra with her.
+Sarek's adoptive daughter Michael Burnham was introduced in Star Trek: Discovery.
+Sarek in many ways is closer to Burnham because he shared part of his katra with her.
 Still, when forced to choose between Spock and Burnham, Sarek favored his biological son.
 This is a central theme of the Discovery episode "Lethe", in which Sarek attempts to have both of his children accepted to the Vulcan Expeditionary Group, but is told that only one could be chosen.
 Sarek ultimately chose Spock, who opted to join Starfleet instead, rendering Sarek's decision futile and causing him to feel terrible guilt over having to make the choice (and over misleading Burnham about her application since he had originally told her that she was rejected).